Monthly Broker Audit Process — Effective 15th of Each Month 🧾

 2️⃣ Post-sale confirmation

-• Proof that the customer confirmed the sale after submission
+• The customer confirmed the sale after submission

-BOS may contact customers from audited contracts directly.
+BOS may contact customers linked to audited contracts.

 These are verification calls, not tests.

-They exist to confirm genuine consent and to protect all parties.
+They exist to confirm genuine consent and protect all parties.

-You will not be told which customers are contacted; that is deliberate.
+You will not be told which customers are contacted.

 Immediate impact